kanidm/kanidm/kanidm_book/src/server_configuration.md

 ### Domain Name

-You then *MUST* to set your domain name so that security principal names (spn's) are generated correctly.
+You then *MUST* set your domain name so that security principal names (spn's) are generated correctly.
 This domain name _must_ match the url/origin of the server that you plan to use to interact with so that other features work correctly.
 It is possible to change this domain name later.